vanjac/three/README.md

 - `position`: The position of the object in 3d space
 - `rotation`: The orientation of the object about the X, Y, and Z axes
 - `name`: The name of the object.
 If you assign a constructor, this name will be available as a variable to all scripts.
-- `script`: A script that will be run before the Entity is created.
+- `script`: A script that will be run before the Entity is created
 - `constructor`: If provided, this will be used to create the entity.
 This should be a expression that returns an Entity.
 If not provided, a default one may be used instead.

 #### For mesh objects